TUDelft-books/CSBB-textbook/book/Quarter1/Week1_5.md

 -   Prepare an annotated list of your sources so far.
 Also include what things you still need to research?
 What don't you know?

-# Discussion Questions
+## Discussion Questions

-what are you a stakeholder in?
+- What are you a stakeholder in?
 How does that influence you?
 What are different ways you are a stakeholder in things?

-How would you describe the difference between internal and external stakeholders?
+- How would you describe the difference between internal and external stakeholders?

-Would you consider your family something you are a stakeholder in?
+- Would you consider your family something you are a stakeholder in?

 Regarding the project:

-What is your role in this project?
+- What is your role in this project?

-What is your goal in this project?
+- What is your goal in this project?
 What should this project accomplish?
 How do these two questions differ?

-How will you communicate the goals and progress made to internal and external stakeholders?
+- How will you communicate the goals and progress made to internal and external stakeholders?

-What is your strategy for considering people affected by your project, who don't have influence on it?
+- What is your strategy for considering people affected by your project, who don't have influence on it?

 ### Written assignment: